 One such study focused on the effects of nostalgia through music.
 The administrators were not surprised to find that the participants had a strong emotional response to the popular music from their youth.
 They were however surprised by the equally strong emotional reaction to music from their parents’ youth.
 The administrators referred to this phenomenon as cascading reminiscence bumps.

-In the case of Stranger Things, we bear witness to what may be an unimaginable time-period to today’s youth—a time when children were allowed to move without constant supervision, without being reachable via cellphones.
-While nearly half of users indicate that they couldn’t live without their smartphone, (Gallup) people often find ourselves longing for a time of disconnect and face-to-face interaction.
+In the case of Stranger Things, we bear witness to what may be an unimaginable time period to today’s youth—a time when children were allowed to move without constant supervision, without being reachable via cellphones.
+While nearly half of users indicate that they couldn’t live without their smartphone, (Gallup) people often find themselves longing for a time of disconnect and face-to-face interaction.
 While observing the strange adventures of Mike, Dustin, Lucas, and Eleven, it’s no wonder that young viewers are filled with a sense of “anemoia.”
 Coined by John Koenig in his artistic compendium A Dictionary of Obscure Sorrows, anemoia describes the feeling of nostalgia towards a time or place one has never experienced.

 Things are Getting Stranger